-Any driver who is delayed leaving the red flag line may not overtake another moving car if he was stationary after the remainder of the cars had crossed the Line, and must form up at the back of the line of cars behind the Safety Car.
+Any driver who is delayed leaving the red flag line may not overtake another moving car if they were stationary after the remainder of the cars had crossed the Line and must form up at the back of the line of cars behind the Safety Car.
 If more than one driver is affected, they must form up at the back of the field in the order in which they left the grid.

-42.10 Either of the penalties under Article 16.3 a) or b) will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the lap.
-During this lap Article 2.10 of Appendix H will apply.

-42.11 If the race cannot be resumed, the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.
-Drivers who were not actively competing when the race was suspended will not be classified.
+- 42.10 Either of the penalties under Article 15.3 e) or f) will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the lap.
+During this lap Article 2.10 of Appendix H will apply. - 42.11 If the race cannot be resumed, the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.